pierreaubert/dotidx/README.md

 ## Usage

-The system built 4 binaries:
+The system built 5 binaries:

-- `dixbatch` : pull large amount of blocks into the database
+- `dixbatch` : pull large amount of blocks into the database.
-- `dixlive`: can pull the head of 1 or many chains into the database (and run continously)
+- `dixlive`: can pull the head of 1 or many chains into the database (and run continously).
-- `dixfe`: a web frontend to demonstrate how to use the data in the database
+- `dixfe`: a web frontend to demonstrate how to use the data in the database.
+- `dixcron`: a cron system running long range queries on the database.
-- `dixmgr`: a service that launches and monitor all the various services (unrelease yet)
+- `dixmgr`: a service that launches and monitor all the various services (unrelease yet).

 ```bash
 dotidx -start=1000 -end=2000 -sidecar=http://localhost:8080 -postgres="postgres://user:pass@localhost:5432/db" -workers 5 -batch 10